justmorpheus/gcp-inspector/README.md

    - Run "gsutil config" to configure shell.
    - Run "gsutil ls" to check the command is successful.
 This will list all the google buckets for project.
    - Install python3 and pip for installting dependencies.
-   - GCP Bucket list with or without gs:// in the file.
+   - GCP Bucket listing with or without gs:// from the file via path as an argument.

 ## Installation
 ###Python3 virtual environment is required.